Bowser: In other media

+Dennis Hopper (left) portrayed Bowser (referred to as Koopa) in the 1993 live-action film Super Mario Bros..
+Jack Black (right) voiced Bowser in the 2023 Super Mario Bros. animated film, and the 2026 sequel.

+Bowser's first appeared outside of video games in the 1986 anime film Super Mario Bros.: The Great Mission to Rescue Princess Peach, based on the first Super Mario Bros., in which he was credited as "King Koopa" and voiced by Zainichi Korean singer and media personality Akiko Wada.
+In the film, he turns the citizens of the Mushroom Kingdom into inanimate objects and plans to forcibly marry Peach on Friday the 13th as revenge for her rejection of his proposal.
+Using three Power-Ups collected on their journey to his castle, Mario and Luigi defeat him and return the Mushroom Kingdom back to normal.

+The DiC Entertainment animated television series The Super Mario Bros.
+Super Show!, The Adventures of Super Mario Bros.
+3 and Super Mario World feature a different version of Bowser, known as King Koopa and voiced by Harvey Atkin.
+This version of the character was also portrayed in live-action by Christopher Collins, and later Patrick Pinney, in the related children's television series King Koopa's Kool Kartoons, and appeared in various print media such as the Super Mario Bros. issues of the Nintendo Comics System.

-Dennis Hopper portrayed King Koopa in the 1993 live-action film Super Mario Bros.
-In the film, Koopa is the usurper ruler of Dinohattan, a city in a parallel universe in which humans evolved directly from dinosaurs.
-He abducts Princess Daisy but is eventually defeated by Mario and Luigi.
+Dennis Hopper portrayed President "King" Koopa in the 1993 live-action film Super Mario Bros.
+In the film, Koopa is the usurper ruler of Dinohattan, a city in a parallel universe in which humans evolved from dinosaurs rather than mammals.
+He abducts Princess Daisy and schemes to merge his world with the human world using a meteorite fragment in her possession.
 This incarnation is almost entirely human in appearance, with blonde hair he gels in a crown-like shape, and he frequently wears a black business suit and necktie.
 However, after brief exposure to his own evolution-reversing technology by the Mario Bros., he starts occasionally possessing some reptilian traits.
 The climax of the film sees Koopa devolve into an enormous green Tyrannosaurus rex to battle the Mario Bros., who further devolve him into primordial ooze.